 To view the program outline click here.

-Applications for cohort #7 will start being accepted March 30, 2020.
+Applications for cohort #9 will start being accepted October 18, 2021.
 Applicants for the SCHRP program must be a current full-time state employee, be in human resources or a management service position, and have approval from their manager to participate.
+The link to the application will be posted here on October 18.

 To view the guide click here.